asherlaau/guitar_progression/readme.md

 # Record of my training

+# the cost of guitar, pick, and amp
+- jet guitar (dont know the name, but it is for beginner)
+- amp Fender Mustang" LT25
+- pick free, jazz III 1.35mm

+total : 810 AUD = 4330 HKD （expensive {-}_{-}）

 # Day 1 - 4 (30hrs), total 30hrs

 - learnt spider, c major scale from youtube